-In 2018, mean daily discharge in the MCR was similar to the average from other years after the flow regime change (2011 to 2017).
-Exceptions were during April when discharge was mostly lower than average, and early October when discharge was greater than average (Figure 2).
-During the fall sampling period in October of 2018 (15 October to 1 November), mean daily discharge was near the long-term (2001 to 2017) maximum on the first day of sampling (approximately 1,100 m3/s) but decreased to below-average values (approximately 300-500 m3/s) during the last week of sampling.
+In 2019, mean daily discharge in the MCR was lower than average for most of March through September.
+During sampling October of 2019, mean daily discharge was highly variable, ranging from 300 to 1000 m3/s but was within the range of values observed during other years of sampling after the flow regime change (2011 to 2018).
 Minimum values of mean daily discharge were generally lower before the flow regime change (2001 to 2010) than after the flow regime change (2011 to 2018; Figure 2).
-Mean daily discharges from 2001 to 2018 are provided in Appendix C, Figure C1.
+Mean daily discharges from 2001 to 2019 are provided in Appendix C, Figure C1.

-Figure 2: Mean daily discharge (m3/s) for the Columbia River at Revelstoke Dam in 2018 (black line) compared to historical discharge before and after the flow regime change.
-The shaded area represents minimum and maximum mean daily discharge values recorded at the dam from before (2001 to 2010) and after (2011 to 2017) the flow regime change.
+Figure 2: Mean daily discharge (m3/s) for the Columbia River at Revelstoke Dam in 2019 (black line) compared to historical discharge before and after the flow regime change.
+The shaded area represents minimum and maximum mean daily discharge values recorded at the dam from before (2001 to 2010) and after (2011 to 2019) the flow regime change.
 The white line represents average mean daily discharge values over those time periods.
 The red line represents the minimum flow release of 142 m3/s.

-Similar to previous study years, discharge in 2018 exhibited large hourly fluctuations, a reflection of the primary use of the facility for daily peaking operations.
-Hourly discharge ranged between approximately 300 and 1,500 m3/s each day during the first two weeks of sampling (Appendix C, Figure C2).
-Hourly discharges were lower during the third week of sampling, with daily peak discharge decreasing from approximately 1,200 to 350 m3/s (Appendix C, Figure C2).
+Similar to previous study years, hourly discharge in 2019 exhibited large fluctuations, a reflection of the primary use of the facility for daily peaking operations.
+Hourly discharge ranged between approximately 300 and 1,500 m3/s during all three sampling sessions in 2019 (Appendix C, Figure C2).
+Hourly discharge was low (300 to 400 m3/s) and stable during some days of the sampling period (e.g., 17-18, 21-22 October), but exhibited large within-day variation between 300 and 1500 m3/s on other days (e.g., 28-31 October).
 Since the implementation of the minimum flow release, discharge from REV rarely declined to 142 m3/s due to operational considerations (Karen Bray, BC Hydro, pers. comm.).
 In years since the flow regime change, the lowest discharges recorded during any day over the year have typically been between 142 and 160 m3/s.